Does your 30-month old…

 - show concern when another child is hurt or sad?

-- combine several actions in play – feeds doll then puts it to sleep; puts blocks in train then drives train and drops blocks off?
+- combine several actions in play – feeds doll then puts it to sleep; puts blocks in the train then drives train and drops the blocks off?

 - put the sound at the start of most words?